erohsikero/HackTheBrain-AiMazing/README.md

 ## 🚀 Project Overview

-**MH2 Dental Clinic - AiMazing** is a web application designed to revolutionize dental clinic operations.
+**AI Dental Clinic - AiMazing** is a web application designed to revolutionize dental clinic operations.
 It leverages AI and cloud technologies to provide:
 - Seamless patient onboarding and authentication
 - Smart appointment booking and waitlist management
 - Real-time chat support powered by Google Gemini AI